The stichting

 Liability and debts

-A stichting is a legal entity.
-This means that the stichting is liable for debts and the directors, in principle, are not.
+The directors are not liable with their private assets.
 There are exceptions to this rule, as directors are liable in case of mismanagement.
-Please make sure to notify KVK of any board changes within 8 days.
-Directors who have resigned but are still listed in the Business Register can still be held liable.
+This is why it is important to notify KVK of any board changes within 8 days.
+If you resign but are still listed in the Business Register, you can still be held liable.

 Signatory authority

-The board, as a whole, has signatory authority.
+The , as a whole, has signatory authority.
 This means that the directors may sign contracts or perform legal acts on behalf of the stichting.
 The articles of association state which people have full signatory authority and which people need a co-signatory.
 You can include terms and conditions about signatory authority in the articles of association.

 Taxes